 Trump: Bitcoin Has Taken on 'a Life of its Own,' Will Probably Need Some Regulation

-The former U.S. president has previously called central bank digital currencies dangerous and vowed not to allow them if elected.
+The former U.S. president had previously said he was "not a fan" of cryptocurrencies and called central bank digital currencies dangerous, vowing not to allow them if elected.

+- Asked about bitcoin before the South Carolina primary, Donald Trump said "I can live with it."

+- That may indicate his stance is softening.
+In 2019, the then-president said he was "not a fan" of cryptocurrencies.

 Former U.S. president and Republican front-runner Donald Trump said bitcoin (BTC) has "taken a life of its own" and will probably need some regulation.

-Note: UPDATE (Feb.
-23, 11:34 UTC): Adds earlier comments on bitcoin in penultimate paragraph.